Prato di Sant'Agostino

 Santi Niccol˛ e Lucia

-Small, pale baroque and aisleless with a pair of side chapels.
-On the left
+with dull gilding and aisleless with a pair of side altars.
+There's a

 carved Crucifix with painted staffage.
-On the right 18th century stucco angels and putti surround an
+Over the right one 18th-century stucco angels and putti surround an

 The barrel vaulted